kejace/henceworth.org/posts/meta/2013-07-08-hakyllshit.markdown

 title: My hakyll-setup
 date: 2013-07-09
 author: Kristoffer Josefsson
-description: How we are creating this site
+description: How we are creating this site, the scripts etc
-tags: meta
 ---

-Hellow world
+Bladfasdflsdfl [^1]

+[^1]: This is a footnote